-Residents are firstly advised to contact their local Community Justice Centre to seek mediation.
-If that avenue is unsuccessful, they can make an application to the Land and Environment Court under the Tree (Disputes between Neighbour's) Act 2006.
+Residents are firstly advised to refer to the LawAccess website for detailed information about how to resolve ongoing disputes and resources such as guided pathways, sample forms, agreements and other documents.
+If mediation is unsuccessful, residents can make an application to the Land and Environment Court under the Tree (Disputes Between Neighbour's) Act 2006.